garrdbyrd/MonoGame-Level-Editor/README.md

 Disclaimer: I am extremely new to Qt and don't really know how it works.

 # To-do list
-- [ ] Create tabs so the user can edit multiple levels at once
+- [ ] Implement tabs so the user can edit multiple levels at once
+- [ ] Implement primary/secondary color system*
+- [ ] *Implement palette